-To lock all doors, push the front of the master door lock switch on either front door, pull the lock tab rearward on the driver's door, or use the key on the outside lock on the driver's door.
+To lock all doors and the tailgate, push the front of the master door lock switch on either front door, pull the lock tab rearward on the driver's door, or use the key on the outside lock on the driver's door.

-Pushing the rear of either master door lock switch will unlock all doors.
+Pushing the rear of either master door lock switch will unlock all doors and the tailgate.
 Pushing forward the lock tab on the driver's door unlocks only that door.